kjs452/KennysOpenDSKY/README.md

 ## Compiling for Windows/Macos
 I don't know how to compile for these platforms.
 Make sure you have the ```ncurses``` library available.
 Make sure you have sigaction() available.
 Make sure you have getrandom().
-The compiliation should be pretty straight forward.
+The compilation should be pretty straight forward.

 ## Using the Assembler
 The program ``assembler.py`` is a simple one pass assembler written in python.